 Essentially, you get the same fully managed service they used to charge £995 for.
-That means you get the full works including a listing on Rightmove and sales progression through to completion.
+That means you get the full works including a listing on Rightmove, photographs, a ‘For Sale’ board and sales progression through to completion.

-You can view our own opinion on what they offer in our Housesimple review.
+You can view our own opinion on what they offer in our Strike review.

 Method 2: Advertise online yourself

-Should you not live in an area that Housesimple services, or there’s another reason you don’t want to use them, you could turn to our second method for selling your home for free.
+Should you prefer not to use an estate agent at all, you could turn to our second method for selling your home for free.